nukeop/nuclear/README.md

 ![Equalizer View](https://i.imgur.com/WreRL0w.png)

-## Dev build process
+## Development process
+You will need docker and docker-compose.
 As all Electron applications, Nuclear has two parts: the server and the web app.
 Both are containerized.
-You need to allow the root user to connect to X11 display, and then you can run `docker-compose`:
+You need to allow the root user to connect to X11 display, and then you can run docker-compose:

 ```shell
 $ xhost SI:localuser:root